 Drama enthusiasts can consider signing up for Buds Youth Theatre, an inclusive theatre education for kids aged 15 and above who have a genuine interest in the arts.
 Only 15 youths are selected each year for this rigorous training, and most participants will go on to build careers in Singapore’s arts and creative scenes – think actors, stage managers, filmmakers and more.
 Participants will be enrolled in acting classes and taught playwriting and performance skills without having to worry about financial burdens.
 All you need to do to be considered for enrolment is to email the BYT team for an audition that comprises a short interview and a monologue presentation from a published Singaporean play.

-This creative arts centre runs all sorts of drama classes in Singapore such as early years programmes, theatre, dance, singing techniques, musical theatre and more.
+This creative arts centre runs all sorts of speech and drama classes in Singapore such as early years programmes, theatre, dance, singing techniques, musical theatre and more.
 Their in-house classes are process- and performance-focused and are designed to help children grow their confidence through weekly lessons.
 Your tot will also get to showcase all that they’ve learned in the various performances and shows that Evolve stages in their own black box venues islandwide.

 MADDspace is one of the island’s top performing arts schools and offers kids the opportunity to learn multiple disciplinary classes in one space.
 If it’s a drama class in Singapore you’re after, try their Theatrical Crew: Broadway Kids programme, where kids aged 6 to 12 years get to learn how to emote better via music, dance and acting.
 This foundation-level programme aims to prepare students for end-of-team performances and mini-musicals.